ilyak/libxm/README.md

 The code described in the paper can be found in the **xm1** branch.

-### Usage

-A documented example on how to use libxm can be found in the `example.c` file.
-Once tensors are setup the contraction routine is similar to BLAS dgemm call:

-    xm_contract(alpha, A, B, beta, C, "abcd", "ijcd", "ijab");

-This will preform the following contraction of two 4-index tensors A and B:

-    C_ijab := alpha * A_abcd * B_ijcd + beta * C_ijab

 ### Compilation

 To compile libxm you need a POSIX environment, an efficient BLAS library, and